Stan-Stani/SummerhouseFlipped/README.md

 - Increase minimum and maximum depth of block placement
 - Flip objects vertically
     - Save and load vertically flipped blocks!
+    - [ ] Bug: Sometimes doesn't load blocks vertically flipped

 ## Ideas

+- More inhabitant sprites.
+Especially cats and other animals!!~!
 - Auto weather & day night cycle.
 - Lights on when it rains
 - greater freedom of depth placement